edubrunaldi/cowmug/README.md

 ![License]

-`cowmod` provide a interactive command line user interface to ask questions to user.
+`cowmod` provide an interactive command line user interface to ask questions to user.
 ## !!!!
 It's on early development and it isn't considered stable yet !!!!